What is a land-speed vehicle?

-Land speed vehicles vary from the type of power used to the weight of the vehicle to the design of the body.
-Land speed vehicles can run on several types of fuel, solar power, electric power, or as a hybrid.
-Eagle Works envisioned building a Class E-1, 1100 lb electric vehicle.
-The weight of electric land speed vehicles are broken down into five classes:
+Land-speed vehicles vary from the type of power used to the weight of the vehicle to the design of the body.
+Land-speed vehicles can run on several types of fuel, solar power, electric power, or as a hybrid.
+Eagle Works envisioned building a Class E-2, 1100 lb electric vehicle.
+The weight of electric land speed vehicles are broken down into three classes:

-Eagle Works plans to build a class one electric vehicle.
-Land speed vehicles run on a course of 1 km to 5,000 km.
-Eagle Works plans to run on the 7 mile course and the goal is to set a class E-1 record at a speed of 250 MPH.
+Eagle Works plans to build a class two electric vehicle and plans to run under The Southern California Timing Association (SCTA) regulations and set a class E-2 record at a speed of 250 MPH.
 The course will include a two miles to accelerate up to speed, three one-mile flying starts, and two miles to decelerate.
 The plan for the project is to have a completed vehicle in two years.
 The Eagle Works land speed vehicle will be completely designed and constructed by students, advised by Professor of Mechanical Engineering, Dr. Mike Fabian, with the assistance of Jim Weber, the university's Engineering Lab Technician.

-On the West Coast, Eagle Works has two main locations as options for land speed vehicle races.
-The two options are either the Bonneville Salt Flats in Utah or the El Mirage Dry Lakes in Southern California.
+On the West Coast, Eagle Works has two main locations as options for land-speed vehicle races.
+The two options are the Bonneville Salt Flats in Utah or the El Mirage Dry Lakes in Southern California.
 Eagle Works plans on running the vehicle at the Bonneville Salt Flats.

 The project was selected because it is technically challenging, pushes the state of the art in clean energy propulsion and optimized vehicle design, and is one of the safest forms of speed tests available.
-The speeds in class E-1 appear to be just over 200 MPH (which is attainable by many street cars on street tires today) and is conducted on the vast Bonneville Salt Flats in Utah or Dry Lakes in California.
-These locations are strictly regulated by two sanctioning bodies which are there to ascertain the safety of the vehicle, driver, and the designated course.
+The safety of the driver, vehicle, and designated course are strictly regulated by two sanctioning bodies.
 If the car does not meet the standard, it does not run.
-Runs are made as single cars and in the event of a problem, the vehicles and drivers are required to have multiple redundant safety gear and structures.
+Runs are made as single cars and in the event of a problem, the vehicles and drivers are required to have multiple, redundant sets of safety gear and structures.
 The sanctioning bodies only run the cars approximately four times a year, a week at a time, and require the vehicle and driver to work up to speed in a methodical manner.

-It will take at least two years and two to three sets of runs to achieve the maximum speed of just over 200 MPH.
-The incidence of serious injury in this type of vehicle speed runs is nearly non-existent.
+Serious injuries due to these types of vehicle speed runs are nearly non-existent.
 The combination of strict sanctioning, the lack of other vehicles and obstacles on the course, and the methodical attainment of speed ensures safety of the driver and the car.
 Accidents, when they do occur, usually result in an engineering redesign of the vehicle to improve stability but since there is nothing stationary to hit on the course, and the surface is relatively slick (salt or sand), no injuries result.
 Since the vehicle carries no combustible fuel or oil, the risk of fire is severely limited.